dsc-utrgv/static-web-development-webinar-spring-2020/README.md

 # Static Web Development
+- Lead: Stephany Lopez

-Intro to static web development: HTML, CSS, Bootstrap.
+In this workshop you'll learn how to build a static website using HTML, CSS, and Bootstrap!